Fotor

 Credit-based pricing can be confusing

-Subscription billing complaints prevalent on Trustpilot
+Subscription billing complaints prevalent in user reviews

 Feature Ratings